-PM: Hi, i think we should start with the basics, for our readers.
-Who you are, what you do and where you live.
+PM: Hi, I think we should start with the basics for our readers.
+Who are you, what you do and where do you live.

 Artescape: I’m Carin Dickson, South African born artist living in Cape Town.

 PM: How & when did you started with party decoration?

 Artescape: I started when I was 18 years old, going to nightclubs when it was still the ‘Rave days’ techno house clubs in mid 90’s.
 I started painting the walls of the nightclubs I was partying in with trippy psychedelic wall paintings.
 I went to my first ‘psytrance’ party in 1997, and fell in love.
 Then in 2000 I made my first psychedelic UV backdrops, which went to the Zambia Total Eclipse Festival in 2000.
 I sold everything!
 And from then proceeded making backdrops as a hobby/ for fun for local psytrance parties in Johannesburg, where I was living at the time.

 PM: that sounds great.
 Do you had any artistic background or started completely as a hobby?

 Artescape: I was born with talent, have always been good at art all my life.
 I went to an Art school for my last 3 years of school.
 I left school when I was 17.
 I have always worked for myself as an artist.

 Artescape: No, not really.
 My turning point, the event that started my career, was a Vortex party in Cape Town in Dec 2005.
 I painted 2 giant dragon backdrops for the stage for an Infected Mushroom headliner party.
 It was my debut, my first chance at doing something big and being paid for it.
 And I changed the face of Cape Town trance parties.
 From then on, it exploded into what it is now.
 I basically decorated parties for free for 5 years between 2000 and 2005 until Vortex gave me my first break.
 It was my hobby/what I did for fun not money and honestly, I never thought it would ever have turned into a career!
 Or ever imagined being where I am today.